top of page

 ON THE HAGUE CONVENTION

+Shaknes and Edleson have published a 2024 Expert Paper titled Protective Measures and their inability to protect against domestic violence.
 Edleson, Shetty and Fata have published a new chapter on The Hague Convention.
-Edleson works closely with an international group coordinated the Hague Mothers Project of FiLiA in the UK and was recently appointed to the U.S. National Advisory Committee of the Narkis Golan Initiative at Sanctuary for Families.
+Edleson works closely with an international group coordinated the Hague Mothers Project of FiLiA in the UK and was recently appointed to the U.S. National Advisory Committee of the Narkis Golan International Child Abduction Initiative at Sanctuary for Families.
 Shetty & Edleson were interviewed on Radio New Zealand concerning Hague Convention cases, listen here.
 Shetty & Edleson also joined experts in critiquing Hague Global Judicial Guide on Article 13(b).
 New York Times editorial published on Wednesday, March 6, 2013, cited Edleson's research on the Hague Convention.
 Time Magazine covered Edleson's research on the homepage of its website on Human Rights Day 2010.
 Read the story titled Protecting Kids: Rethinking the Hague Convention on Time's website.
 The University of Minnesota Connect Magazine also featured his work on the Hague Convention in its Spring 2011 issue.
 Related to the Hague Convention is Edleson's U.S. State Department testimony, reprinted in the Domestic Violence Report.

-Edleson has been named the 2022 Distinguished Alumni Award recipient of the Sandra Rosenbaum School of Social Work at the University of Wisconsin.
+Edleson was named the 2022 Distinguished Alumni Award recipient of the Sandra Rosenbaum School of Social Work at the University of Wisconsin.

 Research by Brignone and Edleson mentioned in April 2020 Wired Magazine story on coronavirus and domestic violence.
 Original study was published in 2019 in the International Journal of Human-Computer Interaction.